 Should we have more eligible applications than places, we will prioritise students who meet any of the following (alongside strong prior and current academic achievement):

-• Students who are care-experienced (i.e. have spent time/are currently in local authority care or kinship care)
+Students who are care-experienced (i.e. have spent time/are currently in local authority care or kinship care), refugees, asylum seekers or those under humanitarian protection

-• Students with a home postcode in the bottom 40% of postcodes in the Indices of Multiple Deprivation measure (IMD deciles 1-4).
+Students with a home postcode in the bottom 40% of postcodes in the Indices of Multiple Deprivation measure (IMD deciles 1-4/quintiles 1 and 2).
 Click here to view a map for this measure and search your postcode (UK), or get in touch via the email below if you need help.
-You don't need to meet this measure or know your postcode's decile, we include the link simply to give you an idea.
+You don't need to meet this measure or know your postcode's decile/quintile, we include the link simply to give you an idea.
+It is not a requirement to meet this measure.

 Please note we do not typically accept more than two students from any single school or college (of applications received - there is no limit on the number of applications from a single school or college).

-Applications are OPEN.
-Click here to complete the application form.
+Applications are now OPEN.
+Click here to apply.

-Applications must be received by 6pm on Monday 8 July.
-Your application needs to be accompanied by a supporting teacher reference.
+Your application will need to be accompanied by a supporting teacher reference.
 The teacher you nominate will be automatically emailed when you submit your application.
-They have until 6pm on Tuesday 9 July to complete the reference section, but the sooner you submit, the longer they have to complete it!
 All applications with references received by the specified deadline will be considered equally.
 Late applications will not be considered under any circumstances.

-You will hear from us whether you are successful in obtaining a place or not, by 15 July.
+You will hear from us whether you are successful in obtaining a place or not.
 We strongly encourage you to consider an application if you meet the outlined core criteria, even if you are not 100% sure - you don't know unless you give it a go!

 If you are selected for a place, we will then send you confirmation and permission forms to confirm acceptance of your place.
 There will be a deadline for these, which is a hard deadline.
 Submitting confirmation forms late if offered a place may result in your place being offered to another student.